xinyuwang12/xinyuwang.og/_pages/about.md

 --->

-- I have given a talk for the invited lecture from China University of Petroleum (East China) SPE Student Chapter (November 18, 2022)
+- I have given an online talk for the invited lecture from China University of Petroleum (East China) SPE Student Chapter (November 18, 2022)

 - I have been awarded of the RGC Postdoctoral Fellowship in 2022/23 Exercise (April 26, 2022)